Who can claim?

 If you are not happy with our decision about your claim for Housing Benefit, you can make an appeal.

 If you are in the process of applying for Housing Benefit, or already receive it, we need to know if your circumstances change straight away as it could affect what you are entitled to.
-You can now tell us by phoning us.
 Find out more.